insightsengineering/r.pkg.template/.github/CONTRIBUTING.md

 ## Issues

-We use Github to track issues, feature requests, and bugs.
+We use GitHub to track issues, feature requests, and bugs.
 Before submitting a new issue, please check if the issue has already been reported.
 If the issue already exists, please upvote the existing issue 👍.

 For new feature requests, please elaborate on the context and the benefit the feature will have for users, developers, or other relevant personas.